easytarget/MQ-Pro-IO/README.md

 ```
 The Status LED should now be continually flashing with Network activity, there is more on controlling this below.

-## Bask in glory!
+## Bask in glory! 🎉
-Congratulations! 🎉
+Congratulations!

 You now have a small Risc-V server that should run and be updated for several years.
-What you do with it is up to you!
+* What you do with it is up to you!
+* If you want to do GPIO, read on..

 --------------------------------------------------------------------